Knowing-Nature/kn-website/content/episode/22/making-the-most-of-ponds/index.md

     * Get better feel for conditions around the pond mapping in-person
     * What conditions can be identified from aerial images?
 What requires in-person investigation?

 **Art** \- Ponds often have soft edges because of the planting, and lend themselves to pastels or watercolours.
   * Landscapes, impressionism
   * Pond plants are also often very vigorous and recover well from being picked.
-Collected material can be used as references for portraits of plants and their parts
+Collected material can be used as references for portraits of plants and their parts.
   * Botanical illustration, technical drawing

 ## Teaching tips